deadc0de6/catcli/README.md

 ## Find files

-Files and directories can be found based on their names.
+Files and directories can be found based on their names using the `find` command.

 See the [example](#example) for more.